aubymori/AerofoxContinued/README.md

 </p>

 ---
-Aerofox is a userchrome.css modification that (almost) pixel-perfectly replicates the look and feel of Internet Explorer version 8 (which shipped with Windows 7) on Firefox 108.
-(Untested on 109+, but it should work)
+Aerofox is a userchrome.css modification that (almost) pixel-perfectly replicates the look and feel of Internet Explorer version 8 (which shipped with Windows 7) on Firefox 108+.

 Reminder that the code is very, VERY messy.
 Things **WILL** break with newer Firefox releases.